ThatOneGin/cbone/examples/README.md

 # Examples

-this folder show some examples on how to use the library's functions in both ways: the one that leaks some memory and the one that try to free all respective mallocs
+this folder show some examples on how to use the library's functionalities.

 ### Contents